SQUARE FORMAT

 Layout with depth

 Symmetry can be used to amazing effect in photography.
 Try aligning your subjects in a way that creates symmetry from the center outwards.
-The distances between both of subject's center to the end are the same, the picture can be naturally stable and well-balanced.
+The distances between both the subject's center and the end are the same.
+With this, photos will feel naturally stable and well-balanced.
 This technique can be used to create abstract and unique images from many subject types.
 You can look for reflections of a building in water, items laid in a flatlay style, or even symmetry found in nature.

 Fill the frame